1. Lay out a few treatment goals for yourself

 You may or may not have preferences about this.
-The most obvious choice to make is whether or not you want to see someone who can prescribe medication– if so, the only option among mental health practitioners is a psychiatrist.
+The most obvious choice to make is whether or not you want to see someone who can prescribe medication– if so, you would need to see a psychiatrist, who is an MD.
 Of course, other clinicians can always refer you to a psychiatrist, but know that psychologists, social workers, and counselors cannot prescribe.
 Often people will see a psychiatrist for medication management and a therapist for, well, therapy.

 3. If there’s a specific type of therapy you want to do, keep that in mind

 There’s a bunch of different types of therapy.
-Cognitive behavioral therapy, or CBT, has been the biggest in the US and most other western countries for a few decades.
-But a number of other forms of therapy, like ACT and DBT, are also worth looking into.
+Although talk therapy is most common, cognitive behavioral therapy, or CBT, has grown in popularity in the US in the past few decades.
+CBT has been shown to be highly effective for treating specific disorders like OCD, anxiety disorders, depression, and others.
+But a number of other forms of therapy, among them ACT and DBT, are also worth looking into.

 Once again, the type of therapy might not be as important of a factor for you, especially if you’re just starting out.
 That’s fine– each type can offer you something useful, and each has its drawbacks.
-But if you’re looking for something more specialized, like Exposure and Response Prevention (ERP) for OCD, then you might need to look a bit harder before you find someone who’s been trained in it.
+But if you’re looking for something more specialized, like Exposure and Response Prevention (ERP) (a type of specialized CBT) for OCD, then you might need to look a bit harder before you find someone who’s been trained in it.

-4. Decide how far you’re able to travel to see them
+4. Decide how far you’re able to travel to see your clinician

 This one can be hard to remember when you’re just starting out, but unless you have no choice you’re probably not going to want to travel an hour each way to see your therapist for 45–60 minutes.
 You don’t want to set up your treatment to fail, so be realistic with yourself, knowing that you’re going to be making the same trip, back and forth, every week for an extended period of time.
 This also depends on the type(s) of transportation available to you.
 And the more specialized your needs, the farther you might need to go.